DanielEduardoLopez/CrimePredictionMX/README.md

 ### **6.5 Evaluation** <a class="anchor" id="evaluation"></a>

 The trained model was evaluated using the calculated predictions based on the testing set.
-The metrics of precision, recall, F1 score, and ROC AUC were used.
+The metrics of **precision**, **recall**, **F1 score**, and **ROC AUC** were used.
 Then, the developed model was used to answer the research question and to test the study hypothesis of different probabilites according to the socioeconomic status.
 Please refer to the **[notebook](https://github.com/DanielEduardoLopez/CrimePredictionMX/blob/main/CrimePredictionMX.ipynb)** to see all the details of the evaluation step.

 #### **Model Assessment**